 Many Native communities who chose not to enroll for recognition during the Indian Reorganization Act of 1934 are still unrecognized by the U.S. government.
 Without federal recognition, these Native communities’ treaties and lands are unprotected, and they do not have access to Indian health and welfare programs.
 Some efforts to recognize such communities, such as the Mashpee Wampanoag, have succeeded in recent years.

-The United States officially recognizes over 500 distinct Native communities, but there remain numerous Native communities who know clearly who they are but who remain formally unrecognized by the United States, even when they receive recognition by states or localities.
+The United States officially recognizes over 500 distinct Native communities, but there remain numerous Native communities who remain formally unrecognized by the United States, even when they receive recognition by states or localities.
 In the 1930s, when Congress created the structure of tribal governments under the Indian Reorganization Act, many Native communities, including treaty signatories, chose not to enroll themselves in the recognition process, often because their experience with the United States was characterized more by unwanted intervention than by clear benefits.
 But the capacity and charge of officially recognized tribal governments grew with the Great Society programs in the 1960s and in particular with an official U.S. policy of Indian self-determination.
 This policy came to life through such laws as the 1975 Indian Self Determination and Education Act, which enabled tribal governments to act as contractors for government educational and social service programs.
 Decades later, the Indian Gaming Regulatory Act formally acknowledged the authority of recognized tribal governments to engage in casino gaming in cooperation with the states.

 Currently, Native communities that remain unrecognized are not authorized to benefit from such programs and policies and, as a consequence, numerous Native communities have stepped forward to apply for federal recognition—a lengthy, laborious, and highly-charged political process overseen by the Federal Bureau of Indian Affairs, Office of Indian Recognition.
 Some communities, like Michigan’s Little Traverse Band of Odawa, have pursued recognition directly through congressional legislation.
 Federal recognition gives Native communities a kind of legal standing to pursue other interests with more legal and political resources at their disposal.
 Communities lacking this standing, for example, are not formally included in the considerations of the Native American Graves Protection and Repatriation Act.